On the Road poster

 The inciting incident occurs at 17 minutes when Dean Moriarty bursts into Sal's life - charismatic, wild, free - representing everything Sal yearns for.
 Dean's energy and philosophy disrupt Sal's stagnant existence..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Sal makes the active choice to leave New York and hitchhike west to Denver and San Francisco, embracing the road and rejecting conventional life for adventure and self-discovery., moving from reaction to action.
+This shows the protagonist's commitment to Sal makes the active choice to leave New York and hitchhike west to Denver and San Francisco, embracing the road and rejecting conventional life for adventure and self-discovery., moving from reaction to action.

 At 71 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat False victory: peak experience in Mexico - Sal and Dean reach ultimate freedom and brotherly connection.
 They feel they've found transcendence, but cracks begin showing in Dean's behavior and relationships., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 105 minutes (74% through) represents the emotional nadir.
 Here, Sal becomes seriously ill with dysentery in Mexico.
-Dean abandons him, stealing his money and leaving him alone and sick - the death of Sal's idealization of Dean and their friendship., demonstrates the protagonist at their lowest point.
+Dean abandons him, stealing his money and leaving him alone and sick - the death of Sal's idealization of Dean and their friendship., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 114 minutes initiates the final act resolution at 80% of the runtime.
 Sal returns to New York with new understanding: he can carry the spirit of the road into his writing without needing to live Dean's destructive lifestyle.
 He synthesizes experience with stability., demonstrating the transformation achieved throughout the journey.